Are you wondering how to get rich with Airbnb? If so, let me tell you a quick story.

-There are different approaches to do that.
+There are different approaches to doing that.

 You can start buying more properties to build an Airbnb real estate empire.
 But you need to be rich to do that or partner with rich people to work on such project together.
 If you have access to rich friends, show them your numbers and come up with a plan to acquire more properties with them.